Family Caregiver Information Program (805) 928-2552

 - Alzheimer’s/ Caregiver Training

 The Family Caregiver Information Program can help you identify which services you need and find providers in your area.
-For more information or to use the Family Caregiver Information Program call (805) 928 2552 Monday through Friday 8AM-5PM, email info@centralcoastseniors.org Subject FCSP or come by our office in Santa Maria.
+For more information call (805) 928-2552 Monday through Friday 8AM-5PM, email info@centralcoastseniors.org, or come by our office located at 528 S. Broadway, Santa Maria, CA 93545.
+We are open Monday-Friday from 8am-5pm.
+No appointment is required.